-What it’s like traveling by ferry from France to Jersey with a pet
+Traveling by car ferry from France to Jersey with a pet

 After a hectic summer of work travel, Tom and I wanted to get away for a relaxing weekend.
 His parents helped us out with Dagny while I was away for work, so we wanted to take her with us on this trip.
 One of the things I love about living in France is that there are so many places to visit nearby both within France and abroad.
 Jersey was the perfect option and it’s a destination many people don’t even know about!

 I don’t like hot weather and hate the crowds and high prices that come along with peak summer travel, so traveling to the Channel Islands in the off-season by ferry made perfect sense.
 Condor Ferries serves this route between Saint Malo and the Channel Islands and it’s an easy trip to travel by ferry from Jersey to France or the reverse.
 For us, the best part was that Dagny could come with us on the ferry.

 First, here’s some quick background info on Condor Ferries.
 They started up with a passenger service between France and the Channel Islands in 1964.
 Then in 1987, they added service between the Channel Islands and the UK.
 They operate all year long between the UK, Guernsey and Jersey, and Saint Malo.
 Condor transports over 1 million passengers annually and 200,000 passenger vehicles.

 When I started researching about what was needed for a pet to travel to Jersey by ferry from France, I found a lot of conflicting information — rabies vaccines, de-wormers right before travel, certificates, blood tests — and not a single personal blog post detailing someone’s experience taking a dog on the ferry from France to Jersey.
 So that’s what I’m writing about in this post.
 I’m detailing my personal experience taking a dog with us from France to Jersey aboard Condor Ferries.